 When I get stuck, I go back and read successfull reinventions of the tales, like those from Anne Sexton, Angela Carter, Jane Yolen, or Francesca Lia Block.
 I can reread some of Jack Zipe’s critical analyses and comb for different themes.
 At very least, I can have my breath taken away for a while, bow to their creativity and skill, and try again.

 On the other hand, I can never unsee the excerpts from E.L.
 James’ books.
 They’re awful.
 They appeal to the lowest common denominator.
 I’m not talking about content here (although that is conceptually poor as well), I’m talking about writing well.
 It is not the case that because so many people like it or it made so much money it’s quality work.
-However, the books’ popularity has inspired so very many equally awful imitators.
+However, the books’ popularity have inspired so very many equally awful imitators.

 This is an issue of input=output.
 Read your peers’ work, absolutely, and promote them, by all means.
 Also read things that make you jealous.
 Critically examine what that writer did to achieve that effect.
 You’re looking at technique here.
 Imitate it.
 It’ll likely start as derivative and just plain bad, but again, you’re practicing.
 It isn’t your best work, but you’re still writing.